facebook/usort/docs/guide.rst

 Both ``#usort:skip`` and ``#isort:skip`` (with any amount of whitespace), will trigger this behavior, so existing comments intended for isort will still work with µsort.

+See `directives`_ for details on supported comment directives.

 Statements
 ^^^^^^^^^^